SminemFinance21/SMINEM.FINANCE/oracle/SmindexPancakeSwapV2Oracle.md

 it is less than one hour.

-## <a id='IndexedUniswapV2Oracle-computeAverageEthPrice-address-uint256-uint256-'></a> `computeAverageEthPrice`
+## <a id='SmindexPancakeswapV2Oracle-computeAverageBNBPrice-address-uint256-uint256-'></a> `computeAverageBNBPrice`

 ```
-function computeAverageEthPrice(address token, uint256 minTimeElapsed, uint256 maxTimeElapsed) returns (struct FixedPoint.uq112x112 priceAverage)
+function computeAverageBNBPrice(address token, uint256 minTimeElapsed, uint256 maxTimeElapsed) returns (struct FixedPoint.uq112x112 priceAverage)
 ```

-Returns the UQ112x112 struct representing the average price of weth in terms of `token`.
+Returns the UQ112x112 struct representing the average price of wBNB in terms of `token`.

-Computes the time-weighted average price of weth in terms of `token` by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old.
+Computes the time-weighted average price of wBNB in terms of `token` by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old.